 Weigh-ins are held a the Dunn County Rec Park in the Small Animal building.
 To help weigh-in go smoothly, please bring the entry form to weigh-in.
 Copies are available at the Extension office if you are unable to print a copy.

 Weigh-In Dates: Beef -December 7th 8-9 AM, Goats and Sheep –

 Saturday, April 18th, 9 AM to 11 AM. – Postponed

 Educational Requirements –

-NEW this year: Members failing to turn in a YQCA certificate, signed MAP Rules form, and species rules to the Extension Office by May 15, 2020 will not be allowed to sell their animals at the sale.
+NEW this year: Members failing to turn in a YQCA certificate and signed species form to the Extension Office by May 15, 2020 will not be allowed to sell their animals at the sale.
 PLEASE PLAN AHEAD.
 There will be no exceptions.

 Project Expense and Efficiency Report – Start filling out your project expense form as soon as possible!